 WORK · THE ARTIFACTS exhibits below use fictional company data

-Nobody else shows you the bets they rejected.
+Nobody else shows you the bets they turned down.

 ▸ the operating layer4.64.4 4.24.74.54.34.48med